PegasisForever/zenbook-duo-daemon/README.md

 2. Create a systemd service file in `/etc/systemd/system/zenbook-duo-daemon.service`
 3. Create a backup of the old config file if it is not compatible with the new config file.
 4. Enable and start the service

+## Known Issues

+1. High CPU usage after resuming from suspend, can be fixed by restarting the daemon (`systemctl restart zenbook-duo-daemon`).

 ## Configuration